-Carnegie Mellon is a global research university with more than 12,000 students and 5,000 faculty and staff.
+Carnegie Mellon is a global research university with more than 15,000 students and 5,000 faculty and staff.
 Recognized for its world-class arts and technology programs, collaboration across disciplines, and innovative leadership of education in the fields of Business Administration, Computer Science, Engineering, Fine Arts, Humanities and Social Sciences, Public Policy & Information Systems, and Science, Carnegie Mellon is consistently ranked among the top 25 universities in the United States.

-The Carnegie Mellon University Counseling and Psychological Services Center (CaPS) operates within the Division of Student Affairs (DOSA) in a university setting which offers significant supports for students beyond that of the counseling center.
+The Carnegie Mellon University Counseling and Psychological Services Center (CaPS) operates within the Division of Student Affairs (DoSA) in a university setting which offers significant support for students beyond that of the counseling center.
 Collaborating with the greater university community affords a trainee exposure to the multidisciplinary aspects of working in a university counseling center.
 CaPS provides comprehensive psychological services to the campus community; both graduate and undergraduate students receive services through CaPS.
 While direct clinical service is a significant focus of CaPS, the center also provides other services to the university community including consultation and outreach programming.

-Program Training Resources
+Training Program Resources

 CaPS office is located on the second floor of Morewood Garden E-Tower, 1060 Morewood Avenue, Pittsburgh, PA, 15213.
 Each practicum trainee is assigned an office (which might be a shared space with a full-time staff member on their work-from-home day).
 Trainees have access to administrative support, a copier/printer/scanner, and standard office supplies.